dojo/widget-core/README.md

 projector.append();
 ```

-By default the projector will attach the widget to the `document.body` in the DOM, but this can be overridden by passing a reference to the Element to attach to.
+By default the projector will attach the widget to the `document.body` in the DOM, but this can be overridden by passing a reference to the preferred parent DOM Element.

 Consider the following in your HTML file: